 When should you file an insurance claim after a crash?
-Let's review some basic rules of the road.
+Read on to learn more about the claims process.

-A car insurance claim is a report you file after a collision with another vehicle or another circumstance resulting in damage to your vehicle.
-A claim usually results in a payment from your auto insurance company, which kicks in after you meet your deductible.
+A car insurance claim is a report you file after a collision with another vehicle or another incident that results in damage to your vehicle.
+A claim usually results in a payment from your auto insurance company.
+This payout happens only after you meet your deductible.